 More and more blogs are competing for attention.
-Most are instantly forgettable, simply echos of every other blog in their niche.
+Most are easily forgettable, simply echoes of every other blog in their niche.
 One or two stand out and stick in your mind.
-Great content is one reason, necessary as great content is it might still not be enough!
+Great content is important for engaging our audiences.
+However, it might still not be enough!

 First in mind

 You can also be first in mind by being first in a brand new category that you create.
 It is very difficult to compete with an entrenched leader.
 For products, the top three usually share all but a tiny amount of the audience.
-The number one usually has double the share of number two who has double the share of number three.
-Poor number four has the crumbs that are left, the rest pretty much starve for mainstream attention.
+The number one blog usually has double the share of the number two blog who has double the share of number three.
+Poor number four has the crumbs that are left, and the rest pretty much starve for mainstream attention.

 How can you make your blog different?

-If you can’t think of a new category you can create, here are some ideas for how you can be different
+If you can’t think of a new category you can create, here are some ideas for how you can be different:

-- Location/Geography – lots of blogs are USA-centric, you can be different just by writing about your niche in your home town/country/continent.
+- Location/Geography: Lots of blogs are USA-centric.
+You can be different just by writing about your niche in your hometown/country/continent.